 More information about the laboratory

-CODES / SES XRF lab houses an Axios Advanced 4.0kW X-ray fluorescence spectrometer by Panalytical.
+CODES / Discipline of Earth Sciences XRF lab houses an Axios Advanced 4.0kW X-ray fluorescence spectrometer by Panalytical.
 The instrument is capable of fast throughput of samples for major and trace element analysis with its automated sampling system.
 The lab has all of the sample preparation facilities for making lithium borate disks for major element analysis and pressed powder pellets for trace element analysis.
 The laboratory welcomes external users.

 More information about the laboratory